 so you must be wondering where is the vegetarian version of the patio. actually, i wanted to serve this dal with patio but could not make it as my grinder is broken and preparation of patio needs grinding of the spices.

-so instead of serving the parsi dal with plain steamed rice, i made parsi brown rice. this is my second post on parsi cuisine after the veg dhansak recipe and will be followed by parsi brown rice. and yes, i will post the patio recipe also.
+so instead of serving the parsi dal with plain steamed rice, i made parsi brown rice. this is my third post on parsi cuisine after the veg dhansak recipe and parsi brown rice. and yes, i will post the patio recipe also.

 this dhan dal recipe is simple and yet flavorful. in fact so good with minimal spices, that you can even have this as a dal soup.